petrus-v/clip2mix-admin/README.md

 You have to use `buildout.dev.cfg` at buildout step to install dev dependencies and run `bower` without `-p` parameter to install dev dependencies.

-then launch tests using *web-component-tester*:
+then launch tests localy using *web-component-tester*:

 ```
-bin/wct
+bin/wct --skip-plugin sauce
 ```

 License